 Male Mustelid Tracks

-- In the males of the species the size of the feet are much more similar.
+- In the males of the species, the size of the feet is much more similar.

 - The back feet are only about 10% wider than the front and to notice this small difference it will probably be necessary to use a ruler.

 - In stoats and ferrets the hind feet track 5 toes and a central pad.

 - In weasels, the back feet of both males and females only track 4 toes as the fifth toe is too high on the foot to record.
 Thus we can often identify weasels from stoats.